p-e-w/waidrin/.Requirements/User story/Dynamic Game Rule Selection.md

             *   **Character Generation:** When the game is in the "character" view, `next()` will call `gameRuleLogic.getInitialProtagonistStats()` to get initial character attributes and `gameRuleLogic.modifyProtagonistPrompt()` to tailor the AI prompt for protagonist generation.
 This allows game rules to define how characters are created (e.g., stat generation methods, available races/classes with their descriptions).
             *   **Action Resolution:** When a user takes an action, `next()` will call `gameRuleLogic.getActionChecks(actionType, state)` to determine if any checks are required.
 For each `CheckDefinition` returned, it will then call `gameRuleLogic.resolveCheck(check, characterStats)` (utilizing the `rpg-dice-roller` internally) to get a `CheckResult`.
             *   **Narration Generation:** The `CheckResult` (and other context) will be passed to `gameRuleLogic.getNarrationPrompt(eventType, state, checkResults)` to generate the narrative.
 This allows the game rule to dynamically describe the success, failure, or critical outcome of actions, and to weave in the lore from `RaceDefinition` and `ClassDefinition` descriptions.
-            *   **Combat Narration:** If the game enters a "combat" state, `next()` will call `gameRuleLogic.getCombatRoundNarration(roundNumber, combatLog)` to generate combat-specific narration, allowing for different narrative structures during combat.
+            *   **Combat Narration:** If the game enters a "combat" state (indicated by `state.isCombat`), `next()` will call `gameRuleLogic.getCombatRoundNarration(roundNumber, combatLog)` to generate combat-specific narration.
+Otherwise, it will use `gameRuleLogic.getNarrationPrompt` for general narration.
+This allows for different narrative structures during combat.

 ### 4. Update `views/CharacterSelect.tsx`

 *   **Action:** Modify UI for game rule selection and display.
 This will involve presenting the user with available game rules (either default or from loaded plugins) and allowing them to select one.
 *   **Reasoning:** The `CharacterSelect.tsx` view is the logical place for users to choose their desired game rule, as character generation is often tied to the rule set.
-This step involves creating UI elements (e.g., dropdowns, radio buttons) to display the available game rules (which can be retrieved by iterating through `state.plugins` and checking for `getGameRuleLogic` implementations, plus the default).
+This step involves creating UI elements (e.g., tabs, switches) to display the available game rules (which can be retrieved by iterating through `state.plugins` and checking for `getGameRuleLogic` implementations, plus the default).
 User selection will then update `state.activeGameRule`, triggering the dynamic behavior implemented in `lib/engine.ts`.
 This provides the user-facing control for the new feature.

-    *   **User Interface (`views/CharacterSelect.tsx`):** The `views/CharacterSelect.tsx` component will be updated to provide the user interface for selecting the active game rule.
+    *   **User Interface (`views/CharacterSelect.tsx`):** The `views/CharacterSelect.tsx` component has been updated to provide the user interface for selecting the active game rule.
+Key changes include:
-        1. It will query the `usePluginsStateStore` (from `app/plugins.ts`) to get a list of all `CharacterUI` components provided by plugins.
-Each `CharacterUI` will implicitly represent a game rule if the plugin also provides `IGameRuleLogic`.
-        2. It will display these available game rules (including a "Default Rules" option) as selectable elements (e.g., tabs, dropdowns).
-        3. When a user selects a game rule, the UI will update the `activeGameRule` property in the global state (`state.activeGameRule = selectedRuleName`).
-This change will trigger the dynamic behavior in `lib/engine.ts` on subsequent game turns.
+        1.  **State Integration:** The component now destructures `activeGameRule`, `plugins`, and `protagonist` from the `useStateStore` to manage and display game rule related information.
+        2.  **Context Instantiation:** A `Context` instance is created within the component to access `setPluginSelected`, allowing the UI to control which plugin's game rule logic is active.
+        3.  **Tab Change Handler (`handleTabChange`):** A function `handleTabChange` is implemented to update `state.activeGameRule` when a different tab (representing a game rule) is selected.
+        4.  **Plugin Selection Toggle (`handlePluginSelectionToggle`):** This function is responsible for updating the `selectedPlugin` status of a plugin via `context.setPluginSelected`.
+It also updates `state.activeGameRule` to reflect the newly selected plugin or reverts to "default" if the currently active plugin is deselected.
+        5.  **Active Game Rule Display:** Logic is added to determine `currentlySelectedPlugins` and `activeGameRuleDisplay` to show the names of all currently selected plugins, or "Default" if none are selected.
+        6.  **UI Elements:**
+            *   A `Flex` container with `Text` displays the `activeGameRuleDisplay` at the top.
+            *   `Tabs.Root` is used with `value={activeGameRule}` and `onValueChange={handleTabChange}` to control the active tab.
+            *   `Tabs.Trigger` elements are dynamically generated for each `characterUI` (representing a game rule), displaying `characterUI.GameRuleTab`.
+            *   A small red light `Box` indicator is conditionally rendered next to the tab trigger if `isSelected` is true for that plugin.
+            *   Within each plugin's `Tabs.Content`, a `Switch` toggle is provided, bound to `isSelected` and `handlePluginSelectionToggle`, allowing users to enable/disable a plugin's game rule logic.

 #### 4.5.
 Plugin Developer Impact